-Your nonprofit might exist to serve your beneficiaries.
-But you’ve got to serve your donors’ interests first.
+Your nonprofit exists to serve your beneficiaries.
+But to get there, you’ve got to connect with donors first.
 Raise donors before you raise money.

 Broadly speaking, you can divide nonprofit work into three large categories:

 - Programs, and

 Of course, some nonprofit sectors (like private universities) may have more than that.
 But even if your organization operates with more categories, this post should be helpful.

 Like the proverbial chicken and the egg, which side of the nonprofit do you start with?
 Which deserves the higher priority?

 This is where nonprofit management gets messy.
 They all have to be running at the same time for your organization to remain alive.

 And to make things more difficult, each of these areas in your nonprofit requires experts to run them.
 Administration, fundraising, and program leadership are all separate career fields!